Survivor of 10-year Ohio captivity looks ahead in new book

-COLUMBUS, Ohio (AP) - Five years have passed since the stunning news broke: three abducted women escaped years of physical and sexual abuse endured during a decadelong captivity in a Cleveland house
+COLUMBUS, Ohio (AP) - A woman who escaped years of physical and sexual abuse endured during a decadelong captivity in a Cleveland house has written a new book about recovering from her ordeal.

-Two of the women, Amanda Berry and Gina DeJesus, were subjects of extensive police investigations after they disappeared in 2003 and 2004, respectively.
-The third woman, Michelle Knight, who was abducted in 2002, was not known to have been missing.
+Michelle Knight was one of three women abducted by captor Ariel Castro beginning in 2002.
+Unlike fellow survivors Amanda Berry and Gina DeJesus, Knight was not known to have been missing.

 Castro was sentenced to life in prison plus 1,000 years.
 He hanged himself in his prison cell a few months later.
 The house was razed and replaced by a park.